VikhilP/QA-Python-Project/README.md

 ![Imgur](https://i.imgur.com/K4IPxCp.png)
 lastly, the add new games page. here the user will input a name, developer, select a series from a selectfield (by default, the first series is "n/a", an entry to the database that the user will not see on the game series list).
 The user is prompted, when failed to input the release year in YYYY format and use numbers between 0 and 10 for the review.

-The screen to update the game is very similar to the add game screen
+The screen to update the game is very similar to the add game screen but will instead have the data of the game already inputted

-## Known Issues
+# Known Issues

 - As mentioned before, the update series is not working as intended and produces an SQL integrity error due to trying to change the foriegn key.
 I had this working on a previous build but since adding a few more elements to the models i have been unable to rectify the issue.
 This was an issue with my planning as i added more on top of my already completed work which only complicated the issue
 - Sometimes, when adding or updating a game, the series "n/a" may appear twice. so far this has no affect on the user as both behave the same (Wont be shown in the series list section)
+- visual issue, the reviews dont truncate

-## Potential Improvements
+# Potential Improvements

 - If i had more time, i would definitly implement a sort system onto the program. after a few insertions, the program becomes hard to read
 - a way of mass adding games to series, so far a user will have to do each one individually
-- Iron out the update series bug, this one pained me as it was a mistake on my part, if i gave myself more time i would have been able to fix this issue by asking trainers for help, instead i left it till the weekednd and paid the price
+- Iron out the update series bug, this one pained me as it was a mistake on my part, if i gave myself more time i would have been able to fix this issue by asking trainers for help, instead i left it till the weekend and paid the price
 - Implement better UI through CSS.
 I have some experience with CSS, but i have no idea how to implement it onto flask/python. spending a day or two to learn and freshen up on the topic could allow the project to grow alot more!
+- Add in the developers and publishers table